mgaber0/heart_disease/README.md

 3. Tableau (for interactive dashboards and data visualization)

 ## Dataset :
 ### The dataset used in this project contains patient records with various medical attributes related to heart disease.
-(Provide dataset details or a link if available.)
+## dataset : <a href="https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction?resource=download">Click Here</a>

 ## Key Features :
 1. Data cleaning and preprocessing
 2. Exploratory Data Analysis
 3. Statistical analysis and hypothesis testing
 4. Visualizing trends and insights in Tableau
 5. Machine learning models

+## More Info : <a href="https://www.canva.com/design/DAGb53YF8aI/OS1Duwb32XIarWF6vEs-kw/edit?utm_content=DAGb53YF8aI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton">Click Here</a>
 ### *this is still a work in progress. in it's early stages*